GravityGravity/Billard-Ball-Recognition/README.md

 ![edges + circles](https://github.com/GravityGravity/Billard-Ball-Recognition/blob/main/ImageExamples/EdgeExample.png)

 #### Identifiers
-  - Blue -> Solid and Striped balls
+  - Blue: Solid and Striped balls
-  - Red -> Spot Ball
+  - Red: Spot Ball

 Ball type labels are processed using color averaging at the points where circles have been spotted.
-Any circles that have a mean **white** color value are
+Any circles that have a mean **white** color value are labaled *spot balls* and all others are assumed to be Solid/Striped balls